hulloitskai/veritaserum/README.md

 _The truth, and nothing but the truth._

-`veritaserum` recover unsends (deleted messages) in Messenger conversations, and sends the to your Messenger inbox.
+`veritaserum` recover unsends (deleted messages) in Messenger conversations, and sends them to your Messenger inbox.